What is a virtual private network (VPN) and how does it protect my data?

-A VPN is required while using a public Wi-Fi network.
+A virtual private network is required while using a public Wi-Fi network.
 As a result, the produced communication is encrypted, making it more difficult for a third party to steal sensitive information.
 In this piece, we’ll go over some of the network’s uses, encryption algorithms, and other essential details.

 What is a virtual private network (VPN)?